Pedro Gil Street: History

-The origin of Pedro Gil Street could be traced back to from an old road that connected Paco and Santa Ana, based on an 1821 map.
-In the 19th century, it was later extended to the west towards Calle Real (now Del Pilar Street), effectively connecting such then-towns with the old national road.
+The origin of Pedro Gil Street could be traced back to an old road that connected the then-towns of Paco (San Fernando de Dilao) and Santa Ana, based on early 19th century maps.
+In the 19th century, it was extended to the west towards Calle Real (now Del Pilar Street) near Manila Bay, effectively connecting both towns with the old national road.

-The road in Malate, Ermita, and Paco was named Calzada de Paco (as it provides access to Paco) and later as Calle Herran (after the Spanish captain José de la Herrán, who fought during the Battle of Manila Bay).
+The road in Malate, Ermita, and Paco was called Calzada de Paco or Calzada de Malate á Paco.
+Later, it was named Calle [de] Herran (after the Spanish captain José de la Herrán, who fought during the Battle of Manila Bay).
 Through Paco, it was known as Calle Real and past Estero Beata, it was known as Calle Dulumbayan (from dulo ng bayan, meaning "the edge of town").
 The name Calle Real also applied to the east up to Santa Ana.
 Its section leading to Santa Ana was historically known as Carretera de Sta.
 Ana.
-Its present-day section divided by Plaza Felipe Calderon in Santa Ana was known as Calle Sta.
+Its present-day section, divided by Plaza Felipe Calderon in Santa Ana, was known as Calle Sta.
 Maria.
-The street was later extended to the west towards what is now Roxas Boulevard.
+The street was later extended to the west towards present-day Roxas Boulevard.
 Its section from General Luna eastwards was also one of the right-of-way alignments of tranvía that existed until 1945.

-Its section between General Luna and Tejeron also formed part of Highway 21 that linked Manila to Calamba, Laguna by circumscribing Laguna de Bay through the province of Rizal.
+Its section between General Luna and Tejeron also formed part of Highway 21, which linked Manila to Calamba, Laguna, by circumscribing Laguna de Bay through the province of Rizal.

-Herran Street was renamed to Pedro Gil Street after the death of its namesake, Pedro Gil, in 1965.
+Herran Street was renamed Pedro Gil Street after the death of its namesake, Pedro Gil, in 1965.

 Intersections

 Landmarks

-Pedro Gil Street is home to a number educational institutions, such as the University of the Philippines Manila, Saint Paul University Manila and Philippine Christian University in Malate, the Colegio de la Inmaculada Concepcion de la Concordia, Paco Catholic School, Fernando Maria Guerrero Elementary School in Paco, and OB Montessori Center in Santa Ana.
+Pedro Gil Street is home to several educational institutions, such as the University of the Philippines Manila, Saint Paul University Manila and Philippine Christian University in Malate, the Colegio de la Inmaculada Concepcion de la Concordia, Paco Catholic School, Fernando Maria Guerrero Elementary School in Paco, and OB Montessori Center in Santa Ana.
 It is also the location of Robinsons Manila shopping mall, New World Manila Bay Hotel and Casino, and Hotel Kimberly in the tourist zone just east of Roxas Boulevard.
 The street also provides access to the San Fernando de Dilao Church (Paco Church) and Paraiso ng Batang Maynila community park, as well as the Nuestra Señora de los Desamparados Church (Santa Ana Church) and Plaza Felipe Calderon located at the street's eastern end.
-Santa Ana Public Market and Paco Market are the biggest wholesale markets located on Pedro Gil Street.
+Santa Ana Public Market and Paco Market are the biggest wholesale markets on Pedro Gil Street.
 It is served by Pedro Gil station on Taft Avenue and Paco station at its intersection with Quirino Avenue.
 The Santa Ana Ferry Terminal is also located near the Santa Ana Church.